Puppet-Finland/puppet-puppetmaster/README.md

 The "-i" switch to sudo ensures that the environment is root's environment, which is particularly important on Ubuntu and Debian.
 The -i switch to the installer makes it run in interactive mode, which is probably what you want to do.

+You can run the installer automatically like this:

+    $ sudo -i
+    $ /usr/share/puppetmaster-installer/bin/puppetmaster-installer\
+     --scenario puppetserver-with-puppetboard\
+     --puppetmaster-puppetboard-puppetdb-database-password='pass'\
+     --puppetmaster-puppetboard-timezone='Europe/Helsinki'

+When using Vagrant you can automate puppetserver setup during provisioning as well.
+To do this you need to modify two config files:

+* config/automated_install.conf (basic settings)
+* config/installer-scenarios.d/automated_install_answers.yaml (installer settings)

+Make sure that you change the default passwords in the answer file.

+If you change the scenario from the default (puppetserver-with-puppetboard) make sure that your answer file matches the scenario.
+You can create a matching answer file by removing config/installer-scenarios.d/last_scenario.yaml (if present), launching the installer interactively in a Vagrant VM, selecting the desired scenario, setting the parameters and launching the installer.
+Once the installer is running, the contents of that scenario's answer file will match what you selected.
+You can then copy that answer file to automated_install_answers.yaml.
+Alternatively you can use "Display current config" output as the content of the answer file.
+However, you then need to replace the first underscore ("\_") with "::" because the kafo installer does module mapping.
+In either case make sure you have defined the passwords in the answer file or installation will fail immediately.

+Then, in the root of the repository, run

+    $ sudo -i
+    $ bin/puppetmaster-install.sh

 # Development

 ## Testing with Vagrant